OpenHD/QOpenHD/readme.md

 2. Install Qt using the [Qt online installer](https://www.qt.io/download-qt-installer)

+3. Have the Qt Installer download Qt 5.14.2+ for Mac, and Qt Creator

+Once you have those installed you can open `QOpenHD.pro` with Qt Creator, build and run it.

+#### iOS

+1. Install Xcode from the Mac App Store.

+2. Install Qt using the [Qt online installer](https://www.qt.io/download-qt-installer)

-3. Have the Qt Installer download Qt 5.13.1+ and Qt Creator
+3. Have the Qt Installer download Qt 5.14.2+ for iOS, and Qt Creator

-4. Download the [GStreamer development kit](https://gstreamer.freedesktop.org/download/), both the Runtime and Development packages.
+4. You will need an Apple developer membership to install directly to an iOS device

 Once you have those installed you can open `QOpenHD.pro` with Qt Creator, build and run it.